 - Chapman’s Attallah College of Educational Studies will notify you once your grant funds become available.

 “This grant is a great financial resource,” said Dr. Sugita.
-“The Golden State Teacher Grant will help prospective special education teachers fund their education and prepare them to make a difference in the schools that need them most.”
+“The Golden State Teacher Grant will help prospective teachers fund their education and prepare them to make a difference in the schools that need them most.”

 Is Other Financial Aid Available?